 Perhaps few have heard of GSI, Namely Generic System Image, which differs from the classic Custom ROM to which we are accustomed for the simple fact that a GSI turns out to be a single data package that can be installed on many devices while a Custom ROM must be specially developed for a specific device.
 The convenience of a GSI ROM is therefore immediately clear to everyone, and this half miracle is made possible thanks to a feature made available by Google, thus expanding the infinite possibilities of modding.

-Let's talk about Project Treble, difficult and perhaps complex to explain, so I will limit myself to tell you that this function has allowed to separate the section dedicated to smartphone drivers from the Android code, allowing therefore to update only the part relating to the latter.
-Maybe I have really reduced the explanation to the bone, but what really matters and what interests us is that it gave life to the GSI, una sort of universal ROM that works independently of the hardware of the device, if not those dictated by the smartphone's CPU architecture (ARM-ARM64) as well as the type of partitioning (Slot A - AB Slot).
+We are talking about Project Treble, difficult and perhaps complex to explain, so I will limit myself to tell you that this function has allowed to separate the section dedicated to smartphone drivers from the Android code, thus allowing only the part relating to the latter to be updated.
+Maybe I really reduced the explanation too much, but what really matters is that this gave life to GSI, ua sort of universal ROM that works independently of the device hardware, if not those dictated by the architecture of the smartphone of the smartphone (ARM-ARM64) as well as the type of partitioning (Slot A - Slot AB).

 Android 9 Pie for everyone: here's how to get it on POCOPHONE F1, Mi A2 Lite & Co.

-As I said before, for my test I used a Xiaomi Mi A2 Lite, which uses the processor Qualcomm Snapdragon 625 to 64 bit, while the slot partition is AB, so I'll have to download one GSI AB Slot - ARM64.
-In case you want to try this procedure for example with a POCOPHONE F1 / Mi 8 which use the 845 Snapdragon SoC to 64 bit, you will have to download a GSI Only Slot A - ARM64 as for the two devices are not supported silent updates.
+As I said before, for my test I used a Xiaomi Mi A2 Lite, which uses the processor Qualcomm Snapdragon 625 to 64 bit, while the slot partition is AB, so I'll have to download one GSI Slot AB - ARM64.
+If you want to try this procedure for example with a POCOPHONE F1 / Mi 8 which use the Snapdragon 845 SoC at 64 bit, you will need to download a GSI Only Slot A - ARM64 as silent updates are not supported for the two devices.

 You will wonder where you can download the GSI.
 You just have to consult this link, and then choose the GSI version best suited for your device.
 Many recommend Pixel Experience Android P, but I personally encountered problems in the flash by sending the smartphone to bootloop.
 So I opted for the GSI version Omni Android P. The convenience of a Pixel Experience resided mainly in the fact that the GAPPS were already installed but basic the functioning of the two ROMs remains the same.